Former students donate to Mahube Primary School ⋆ TheVoiceBW

 Luke’s fellow Good Samaritan, Butale, who owns Thalisa Beauty Spa, an exceedingly popular beauty spa located in Area A, was quick to thank Somerset Extension Councillor, Thata Tselawa, for getting in touch.

-“Having a youthful councillor in the area makes things easier as he can easily see what is lacking and asks for help,” she noted.
+“Having a youthful councilor in the area makes things easier as he can easily see what is lacking and asks for help,” she noted.

 For her part, the school head, Gladys Thuma, said it was ‘overwhelming’ to see past pupils giving back so generously.